gemfire/gemfire-developer-website/content/blog/speak-up-or-be-eliminated/index.md

     some-host(locator2:24865)<v1>:57034{lead},
     some-host(cacheserver1:24873)<v1>:51496, some-host(cacheserver2:24880)<v1>:56394, some-host(cacheserver3:24891)<v1>:42993]

 For readability, I have added some line breaks to what would be a single log line.
-See TBD for a detailed description of the view log format.
-For our purposes it is enough to note that the view has these five members, in this order:
+See [Failure Detection and Membership Views](https://docs.vmware.com/en/VMware-GemFire/10.0/gf/managing-network_partitioning-failure_detection.html) for a detailed description of the view log format.
+For our purposes it is enough to note that this view has these five members, in this order:

     locator1, locator2, cacheserver1, cacheserver2, cacheserver3